eric-seekas/typescript-module-bundler/README.md

 - generateSourceMap: flag to generate source-maps for each bundle

 #### add(filePath, content, sourceMap?)
-Adds source containing modules to later bundle.
+Adds a file containing modules to later bundle.

 Parameters:
 - filePath: file path of the input file